The verdict

 What AI consistently says

-- +Formulations are highly effective and rigorously backed by scientific research
+- +Formulations are deeply rooted in published scientific research

 What AI doesn't mention